Pavithra-sai-kadiyala/customer_segmentationmodel/README.md

 # customer_segmentationmodel
-customers are divided into subgroups.
-So that they can be approached with different marketing strategies for fidelised in a different manner.
+Clusters customers into subgroups in such a way that they can be approached with different marketing strategies and improve business.